After Atheism: New Perspectives on God and Religion, Part 2

 However his reputation in the English speaking world continued to be shadowed by charges of "nihilism" and "relativism" that were often made against him.
 Even when he died in 2004, the New York Times obituary, reprinted in Canada by the Globe and Mail, left the impression that his main legacy was to have sapped the morale of Western civilization.

 John Caputo disagrees.
-He's emeritus professor of philosophy at Villanova University in suburban Philadelphia, and at Syracuse University.
+He's Emeritus Professor of Philosophy at Villanova University in suburban Philadelphia, and at Syracuse University.
 In 1997 he published The Prayers and Tears of Jacques Derrida, in which he argues that deconstruction and religion have a lot in common.
-In Part 2 of After Atheism, John Caputo tells his story and presents his case for Derrida's theological significance.
+In this episode, John Caputo tells his story, and presents his case for Derrida's theological significance.

 The Prayers and Tears of Jacques Derrida by John Caputo is published by Indiana University Press.